pboutinaud/SHiVAi/README.md

 ## Dependencies and hardware requirements

-The SHIV-AI application requires a Linux machine with a GPU (with 16GB of dedicated memory).
+The SHiVAi application requires a Linux machine with a GPU (with 16GB of dedicated memory).

 The deep-learning models relies on Tensorflow 2.7.13.
 The processing pipelines are implemented with Nipype and make use of ANTs for image registration.
 Quality control reporting uses (among others) DOG contours from: https://github.com/neurolabusc/PyDog.
 Building and/or using the container image relies on Apptainer (https://apptainer.org).
 More details about Apptainer in the [Apptainer image](#apptainer-image) section.

 ## Package Installation

-Depending on your situation you may want to deploy SHIV-AI in different ways:
+Depending on your situation you may want to deploy SHiVAi in different ways:
 - **Fully contained process**: The simplest approach.
 All the computation is done through the Apptainer image.
 It accounts for most of the local environment set-up, which simplifies the installation and ensure portability.
 - **Traditional python install**: does not require singularity as all the dependencies will have to be installed locally.
 Useful for full control and development of the package, however it may lead to problems due to the finicky nature of TensorFlow and CUDA.
 - **Mixed approach**: Local installation of the package without TensorFlow (and so without troubles), but using the Apptainer image to run the deep-learning processes (using TensorFlow).
 Ideal for parallelization of the processes and use on HPC clusters.